mangodairy/mytest/_Linux/2-LinuxInstallation.md

 **Another important scenario:** The chance of filesystem corruption is high for the filesystems with high I/O. If you keep this partition within the "/" filesystem along with the affected directory,  the root "/" filesystem also will get corrupted.
 If the root filesystem is corrupted the only option to bring back the system is a fresh installation.
 If it was a separate filesystem fix the filesystem issue or recreate the filesystem and restore the data from backup which will be much easier than making the server from the scratch.
 {: .notice--warning}
 {: style="text-align: justify;"}

+The same is applicable for all the filesystem.
+Here I am not going through each filesystem.
+{: style="text-align: justify;"}

+## Keyboard and terminal selection

+Most of the section will not give any issues and the default will be okay.

+## Time, time zone daylight saving.

+* Time zone, if you are building a server for the Australian region and you selected the US time zone you are almost be going a day behind.
+* Daylight saving, in most of the western countries the time depends on the sunlight availability they adjust the clock one hour ahead or behind for few months.
+So if you are selecting the correct time zone/country etc then the system will automatically adjust the time during the time of daylight saving.

 <div markdown="0"><a href="#" class="btn btn--success">Go back to the Top of the page </a></div>